welintonc3/welintonc3/README.md

 <h1 align="center">hey there 👋</h1>
-  Hello!, my name is welintonc3.
-I am a student of Data Science and Information Technology. 👋
+  oii!, My name is welintonc3.
+I am a student of Data Science and Information Technology.
 </div>